-University of Melbourne researchers are responsible for ensuring that the material in their research outputs, including research theses, is their own or, if derived from other sources, its use is transparent and appropriately acknowledged and cited.
+University of Melbourne researchers are responsible for ensuring that all material in their research outputs, including research theses, publications and non-traditional research outputs, is created by themselves or their co-authors; or, where materials are derived from elsewhere, the sources are specifically and transparently acknowledged and cited.

 Authorship and digital assistance tools